gonzex/test_abidocs/doc/topics/index.md

 - [[topic:Control|Control]]: How to control the flow of ABINIT
 - [[topic:Coulomb|Coulomb]]: How to treat adequately the Coulomb interaction, especially in charged cells,
 - [[topic:CRPA|CRPA]]: How to calculate the effective Coulomb interaction
-- [[topic:crystal|crystal]]: How to to specify a crystal, with atomic positions and symmetries
+- [[topic:crystal|crystal]]: How to specify a crystal, with atomic positions and symmetries
 ## D
 - [[topic:DFT+U|DFT+U]]: How to perform a DFT+U calculation
-- [[topic:DeltaSCF|DeltaSCF]]: How to to perform a Δ-SCF calculation of neutral excitations
+- [[topic:DeltaSCF|DeltaSCF]]: How to perform a Δ-SCF calculation of neutral excitations
 - [[topic:DensityPotential|DensityPotential]]: How to analyze the densities and potentials
 - [[topic:Dev|Dev]]: How to modify ABINIT behaviour for developers
 - [[topic:DFPT|DFPT]]: How to generically perform DFPT calculations